Can Furnaces Catch Fire?

-The return of low temperatures raises your dependence on home heating equipment each fall.
-If your furnace isn’t working correctly, it may become a fire hazard and jeopardize your family’s safety.
+The return of cold temperatures increases your dependence on home heating equipment each fall.
+If your furnace isn’t functioning properly, it might become a fire hazard and jeopardize your family’s safety.

-According to the National Fire Protection Association (NFPA), heating equipment is a leading factor of home fires, contributing to nearly 50,000 blazes, 500 civilian deaths and more than $1 billion in direct property damage annually.
-Space heaters and fireplaces cause the majority of fires involving heating equipment, but central heaters, like furnaces, are accountable for around 12% of these blazes.
-Learn more about the primary causes of furnace fires and how to prevent them.
+According to the National Fire Protection Association (NFPA), heating systems like furnaces are a major factor of home fires, contributing to approximately 50,000 blazes, 500 civilian deaths and more than $1 billion in direct property damage annually.
+Space heaters and fireplaces start most of the fires concerning heating equipment, but central heaters, like furnaces, are liable for just about 12% of these blazes.
+Find out more about the leading causes of furnace fires and how to minimize them.

 Causes of Furnace Fires

-Aging furnaces are more exposed to safety problems since they might be manufactured differently and settle into disrepair over the years.
-Still, whether your furnace is more than a decade old or brand new, you should be familiar with these causes of furnace fires.
+Older furnaces are more exposed to safety problems as they could be configured differently and fall into disrepair through the years.
+Nevertheless, whether your furnace is more than a decade old or brand new, you should know about these causes of furnace fires.

-A furnace motor can overheat in several ways.
+A furnace motor can overheat in various ways.
 Here are the main risks:

-- A clogged filter can restrict airflow and force the motor to work more.
-Eventually, the motor can overheat, raising the risk of fire.
+- A clogged filter can restrict airflow and force the motor to work longer.
+Sooner or later, the motor might overheat, raising the risk of fire.

-- Dirt can collect around and cover up the motor, forcing it to hold heat, which can lead to a fire.
+- Dirt can gather around and cover up the motor, forcing it to hold heat, which can lead to a fire.

-- Exposed or damaged wiring can cause the voltage to get too high, increasing the risk of an electrical fire.
+- Exposed or deteriorated wiring can cause the voltage to get too high, increasing the chances of an electrical fire.

-- Exceedingly tight or damaged motor bearings can heat up when the furnace is on.
-Without adequate lubrication, the bearings may eventually light on fire.
+- Overly tight or damaged motor bearings can heat up whenever the furnace runs.
+Without the appropriate lubrication, the bearings may eventually light on fire.

 Clogged Furnace Flue

-Yard waste, animal nests and other obstructions can obstruct the furnace flue, reducing oxygen.
-This leads to soot building up and weaker ventilation, decreasing efficiency and increasing the risk of flame rollout.
-Flame rollout is when fire reaches past the heat exchanger and burns the parts inside your furnace.
-If this problem continues, your heating equipment can be severely damaged, and the fire can spread to areas outside the furnace.
+Yard waste, animal nests and other obstructions can block the furnace flue, lowering oxygen.
+This leads to soot accumulation and weaker ventilation, decreasing efficiency and increasing the risk of flame rollout.
+Flame rollout is when fire escapes the heat exchanger and burns the parts within your furnace.
+If this problem remains, your heating equipment can be severely damaged, and the fire may even spread to areas outside the furnace.

-The heat exchanger is a restricted combustion chamber where the heat generated by your furnace is moved to the air circulating within your home.
-A heat exchanger clogged with soot or corrosion has the same impact as a blocked furnace flue—reduced performance and a higher risk of flame rollout.
+The heat exchanger is a closed combustion chamber where the heat created by your furnace is exchanged to the air circulating through your home.
+A heat exchanger clogged up with soot or corrosion has the same impact as a blocked furnace flue—reduced performance and a bigger risk of flame rollout.

 Cracked Heat Exchanger

-Various problems occur if corrosion damages the heat exchanger.
-First, it reduces suction inside this chamber, leading to less airflow and increased flame rollout.
-Second, it releases fumes, including carbon monoxide, into your home.
-Breathing in CO gas can be deadly, so never neglect your carbon monoxide alarms.
-CO gas can also return to the source of the leak and ignite if a flame is present.
+Several problems can happen if corrosion breaks the heat exchanger.
+First, it lowers suction inside this chamber, triggering less airflow and increased flame rollout.
+Second, it produces fumes, including carbon monoxide, into your home.
+Inhaling CO gas can be lethal, so never dismiss your carbon monoxide alarms.
+CO gas can also return to the source of the leak and ignite if a flame is found.

 Improper Gas Pressure

-Furnaces require a precise mixture of natural gas and air to generate safe and efficient combustion.
-Too little pressure is often because of clogged burner orifices.
+Furnaces require a precise mixture of natural gas and air to create safe and efficient combustion.
+Too little pressure is often the result of clogged burner orifices.
 This problem makes the burner flames more likely to roll out.
-It also produces unwanted condensation inside the heat exchanger, increasing the rate of corrosion.
+It also causes unwanted condensation within the heat exchanger, increasing the rate of corrosion.

-Conversely, high gas pressure can produce excessive heat inside the furnace, which can cause the soot inside the heat exchanger to combust.
-Such fires can quickly spread to other areas.
+On the other hand, high gas pressure can lead to excessive heat inside the furnace, which can cause the soot inside the heat exchanger to burn.
+Such fires can readily spread to other areas.

 How to Prevent Furnace Fires

-Based on the different ways a furnace can combust, here are the steps you can take to avoid furnace fires:
+Based on the different ways a furnace can light on fire, here are the steps you can take to prevent furnace fires:

-- Change the air filter consistently: Check the filter monthly and change it when it seems dirty or every three months, whichever comes first.
+- Change the air filter consistently: Check the filter each month and change it when it appears dirty or every three months, whichever comes first.

-- Check the furnace flue: Examine the exterior vent for obstructions and remove any you find.
+- Keep an eye on the furnace flue: Periodically check the exterior vent for obstructions and clear out any you find.

-- Don’t place combustible items close to the furnace: Things including cardboard boxes, paper, clothing and other combustibles should be kept at a minimum 3 feet away from the furnace and any other heating equipment.
+- Don’t keep combustible items close to the furnace: Things such as cardboard boxes, paper, clothing and other combustibles should be kept at a minimum 3 feet away from the furnace and all other heating equipment.

-- Install a flame rollout switch: This safety system recognizes if a fire or hot exhaust gases are inside your furnace’s burner compartment.
-If the rollout switch trips, have your furnace inspected promptly to diagnose and repair the problem before it produces a furnace fire.
+- Add a flame rollout switch: This safety component recognizes if a fire or hot exhaust gases are inside your furnace’s burner compartment.
+If the rollout switch trips, have your furnace inspected right away to diagnose and repair the problem before it results in a furnace fire.

-- Schedule annual furnace maintenance: It isn’t always easy to notice if your furnace is operating unsafely.
-Whether you notice warning signs or not, prioritize furnace maintenance every fall.
+- Schedule annual furnace maintenance: It isn’t always easy to tell if your furnace is operating unsafely.
+Whether you notice warning signs or not, don’t forget furnace maintenance every fall.

 Schedule Furnace Services Today

-Is it time for your yearly tune-up?
-Do you need help resolving a problem with your furnace?
-Whatever the reason, Parker Pearce Service Experts is here for you.
-Our HVAC pros can inspect, clean and test the system to guarantee safe operation.
-If anything looks out of place, we’ll perform a repair or a modification, offering you peace of mind that your furnace is unlikely to catch fire.
-For more information or to schedule furnace maintenance, please contact your local Parker Pearce Service Experts office
+Is it time for your annual tune-up?
+Do you need help fixing a problem with your furnace?
+Whatever the reason, Service Experts Heating, Air Conditioning & Plumbing is here for you.
+Our HVAC professionals can inspect, clean and test the system to guarantee safe operation.
+If anything seems off, we’ll suggest a repair or a modification, offering you peace of mind that your furnace is unlikely to catch fire.
+For more information or to schedule furnace maintenance, please contact your local Service Experts Heating, Air Conditioning & Plumbing office today.